The Quarterly Update of Australia’s National Greenhouse Gas Inventory reports on the latest greenhouse gas emissions.

 This update provides estimates of:

-- Ongoing reductions in emissions from electricity (down 3.9%; 6.3 Mt CO2-e) as renewable energy uptake continues to displace fossil fuel power sources;
+- Ongoing reductions in emissions from electricity as renewable energy uptake continues (down 3.1%; 5.1 Mt CO2-e);

-- Increased transport emissions (up 6.4%; 5.9 Mt CO2-e) reflecting the ongoing recovery from COVID related travel restrictions, particularly in domestic aviation; and
+- Increased transport emissions (up 4.3%; 3.8 Mt CO2-e) reflecting the ongoing recovery from COVID related travel restrictions;

-- Increased emissions from agriculture (up 3.2%; 2.6 Mt CO2-e), returning to pre-drought levels as a result of increases in livestock populations and crop production.
+- Increased emissions from agriculture (up 3.2%; 2.5 Mt CO2-e) due to the continuing recovery from drought driving increases in livestock numbers and crop production; and

-National emissions are preliminarily estimated to be 467 Mt CO2-e in the year to June 2023, an increase of 0.9% on the previous year to June.
-On a quarterly basis, national emissions are preliminarily estimated to be 116 Mt CO2-e in trend terms, a decrease of 0.7% on the previous quarter.
-This is driven mainly by decreases in the electricity, stationary energy (excluding electricity) and fugitive emissions sectors.
+National emissions are preliminarily estimated to be 490 Mt CO2-e in the year to December 2022, a decrease of 0.3% on the previous year to December.
+On a quarterly basis, national emissions are preliminarily estimated to be 123 Mt CO2-e in trend terms, a decrease of 0.1% on the previous quarter.

-The interactive dashboard presents national emissions estimates from September 2004 to March 2023.
+The interactive dashboard presents national emissions estimates from June 2005 to September 2022.
 Navigate between the pages to view emissions estimates by quarter, year, gas and sector.

 Filter the data using the drop-down boxes to customise the view.
 Mouse over the charts to view actual emissions or trends for any quarter.